HTTPArchive/httparchive.org/docs/gettingstarted_bigquery.md

 There are over 1 million pages tracked on desktop and emulated mobile in the most recent HTTP Archive data, and the historical data goes back to 2010.
 While the HTTP Archive website makes a lot of information available via [curated reports](https://httparchive.org/reports), analyzing the raw data is a powerful way of answering your questions about the web.

 All of the data collected by the HTTP Archive is available via [Google BigQuery](https://cloud.google.com/bigquery/).
 This makes analyzing the data easy because all of the storage and indexing is taken care of for you.
-And with the processing power behind BigQuery, even some of the most complex queries you write will run in seconds.
+And with the processing power behind BigQuery, even some of the most complex queries runs in seconds.

-This document is an update to [Ilya Grigorik's 2013 introduction](https://www.igvita.com/2013/06/20/http-archive-bigquery-web-performance-answers/), and will walk you through everything you need to get started accessing BigQuery and analyzing the data.
+This document is an update to [Ilya Grigorik's 2013 introduction](https://www.igvita.com/2013/06/20/http-archive-bigquery-web-performance-answers/), and walks you through everything you need to get started accessing BigQuery and analyzing the data.

 ## Setting up BigQuery to Access the HTTP Archive